Panasonic GM1 vs GX9

 It is notable that the GX9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The GM1 does not feature such an accessory-socket.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic GM1 and the Panasonic GX9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.